 2. BILLING FACTORS

 a.
 The Billing Factor for the rates specified in sections 1.a. and 1.b. is the Transmission Customer’s Supplemental Reserve Requirement determined in accordance with applicable NERC, WECC and NWPP standards.
-BPA will post on its OASIS Web site the Supplemental Reserve Requirement.
+BPA will post on its Current Transmission Rates website the Supplemental Reserve Requirement.

 b.
 The Billing Factor for energy delivered when Supplemental Reserve Service is called upon is the energy delivered, in kilowatthours.